 One day during fall, four settlers were sent to hunt for food for a harvest celebration.
 The Wampanoag heard gunshots and alerted their leader, Massasoit, who thought that the English might be preparing for war.
 He visited the settlement with 90 of his men to see if the rumor was true.

 Soon after, the Native men realized that the English were hunting for their harvest feast.
 Massasoit sent some of his men to hunt deer, and for three days, the groups feasted and ate together.
-Over 100 Native American and English men, women and children attended.
+Over 100 Native American and English men, women, and children attended.

-The peace between the Native Americans and the settlers lasted only for about a generation — the Wampanoag people did not share in the reverence for the holiday, and they started to see it as a reminder of the betrayal and bloodshed that their people endured at the hands of settlers.
-Since 1970, many Native American people have gathered at the statue of Massasoit in Plymouth each Thanksgiving day to remember their ancestors and the strength of the Wampanoag.
+The peace between the Native Americans and the settlers lasted for about one generation, as the Wampanoag people did not share in the reverence for the holiday, and they started to see it as a reminder of the betrayal and bloodshed that their people endured at the hands of settlers.

 The Darker Side